-Course Outcomes: After the completion of the course the students will be able to
+At the end of the course, the student will be able to:

 - CO 1 Write part programs for step turning, taper turning, profile turning, external and internal threading. - CO 2 Write part program using canned cycles and sub-programs. - CO 3 Write part programs for slot milling, profile milling and drilling. - CO 4 Explain the operation of CNC lathe and Machining centre to produce simple components.